 When sending a survey, you generally don’t want just anyone to answer.
-Often, depending on the topic at hand, you want to get input from a select group of people.
+Depending on the topic, you often want input from a select group of people.
 So, how to pre-qualify survey respondents?
-Often, researchers use screening questions (or screeners) within their survey.
-Depending on how a respondent answers, screeners will either qualify or disqualify them from the survey.
+Usually, researchers use screening questions (or screeners) within their survey.
+Based on how a respondent answers, screeners will either qualify or disqualify them from the survey.

 What is a Screening Question?

 Screening questions (and focus group screening questions) prequalify survey respondents.
-They are meant to narrow down a large pool of respondents to get input from only from your target audience (or to discover your target audience is different than initially thought).
-There are generally three types of screening questions: demographics, behavioral, industry-specific, and product-specific.
-Here are some examples of screening questions that are most popular with online survey researchers.
+They are meant to narrow down a large pool of respondents to get input only from your target audience.
+They can also help discover a different audience you didn’t even know you had.
+There are generally four types of screening questions.
+The four types of screening questions are demographics, behavioral, industry-specific, and product-specific.
+Here are some examples that are most popular with online survey researchers.

 Demographic questions are the most common screeners.
-There are a variety of questions to ask candidates in this category, including age, gender, race or ethnicity, sexual orientation, marital status, number of children (if any), location, occupation, education, and annual income.
+There are a variety of questions to ask candidates in this category.
+Questions may include age, gender, race or ethnicity, sexual orientation, and marital status.
+They may also ask about the number of children (if any), location, occupation, education, and annual income.

-Sometimes referred to as lifestyle questions, behavioral screeners—as their name implies—seek to understand your common behaviors.
-Depending on the purpose of the survey, behavioral screener question examples could be anything from “How many hours per week do you spend online?” to “Do you regularly vote in presidential elections?”.
+Sometimes referred to as lifestyle questions, behavioral screeners seek to understand someone’s day-to-day.
+Depending on the purpose of the survey, behavioral screener questions may vary.
+An example could be “How many hours per week do you spend online?”
+Other questions may ask, “Do you regularly vote in presidential elections?”

-These screeners are used to filter out respondents who may be biased based on the work they do, often because they work in the same industry or are close to someone who does.
-For example, if you’re trying to get honest feedback on a new energy bar, you may wish to eliminate respondents who work in the consumer packaged goods (CPG) industry, and so forth.
+These screeners are used to filter out respondents who may be biased based on the work they do.
+This could be because they work in the same industry or are close to someone who does.
+For example, let’s say you’re trying to get honest feedback on a new energy bar.
+So, you may wish to eliminate respondents who work in the consumer packaged goods industry.

 Product- or Service-Specific

-These questions for candidates are used to eliminate respondents for whom the product or service is not intended.
-For example, say you’re a hotel chain considering changing your pet policy to allow certain sized dogs and are wondering how much extra people would be willing to pay.
-Your screener might ask the weight of the dog, and any respondent with a dog greater than 20 lbs would not qualify.
+These questions are used to eliminate respondents for whom the product/service is not intended.
+For example, say you’re a hotel chain considering changing your pet policy.
+You’re now only going to allow dogs under 20 pounds.
+So, you may be wondering how much extra people would be willing to pay.
+Your screener might ask the weight of the dog.
+Therefore, any respondent with a dog greater than 20 lbs would not qualify.

 Benefits of Screening Questions for Surveys